agardnerIT/killercoda_tutorials/testing-ground/intro.md

 Of course, all this content is temporary and indicative only...

+## We're Getting Warmed Up

+Please be patient.
+As you can see on the right, we're getting things all prepared.

+Wait until you see `🎉 Preparation Complete 🎉` before proceeding.

 ## Configure and Start Application
 Some text about why client-side is better...
 This could also be a great opportunity to let users bring their own vendor API keys?